Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

 2. Add a wallet ID for your new CAT:

     a.
-Switch to your light wallet GUI.
+Switch to the Chia GUI.
 Within a few minutes, your balance should decrease by the number of mojos you just minted.
-It won’t show up in your transactions, though.
-That feature has not yet been implemented.
+It may or may not show up in your transactions.

     b.
 Now you can add a wallet ID for your new CAT.
 In the upper left corner, click "+ ADD TOKEN", then click "+ Custom".
 Enter the name of your CAT (it can be anything) in the first text field.
 For the second field, paste the &lt;Asset ID&gt; you saved from a few steps ago.
 Click ADD.

     c.
 You will now be taken to your new CAT wallet.
 The balance should show the number of XCH mojos you chose to use, divided by 1000.
 This is because CAT mojos by default are one-thousandth of a CAT.

-    > NOTE: There are currently two cosmetic bugs you might run into, covered in the next two steps.

     d.
 If you see a Total Balance of 0, you need to refresh your wallet.
 Run `chia start wallet-only -r`.
 You should now see the correct balance.
-This will be fixed in a future release.

-    e.
-Your cat's name might not show up in your wallet automatically.
-In this case, click the three dots next to "Status: Synced" and click "Rename Wallet".
-You can rename it to its proper name.
-This will be done automatically in a future release.

 You now have access to your CAT in the GUI.
 You can send and receive your new tokens just like you would with regular XCH.